-• Using xDSL (for example: B: SDSL) in conjunction with a DSL modem that is compatible with your ISP with a set, public IP address.
-These connections require the public IP address that you have been assigned, the IP address of the next gateway (next hop) and the IP address for the name server of your provider.
+- Using xDSL (for example: SDSL) in conjunction with a DSL modem that is compatible with your ISP with a set, public IP address.
+These connections require the public IP address that you have been assigned, the IP address of the next gateway (next hop) and the IP address for the name server of your provider. - Tunneling.
+Here, data packets of one protocol are packed into the shell of a different protocol to route them on to the Internet.
+At the recipient the shell is then removed and the data packet routed on with the original protocol.
+This tunneling is used to overcome incompatible networks, or when taking into consideration security and cost aspects (for example PPTP).
+Normally, you only need your user name and password as access data.
+Indicate all the data that is also specified to you by your provider (for example, number, IP address and DNS server.

-The ISP that you wish to use for your Internet connections is set in the configuration of the router.
+The ISP that you wish to use for your Internet connections is set in the configuration of the PABX system.
 You can configure up to 10 ISPs.
 You can then define further settings for each ISP, such as user name, password, phone number, etc..
 You can also define whether the connection to the Internet is to be set up automatically (default setting) and that the next ISP in your list is to be selected once the connection has been established (fall-back).

 When the PABX system router receives the command to establish an Internet connection this connection is set up using the first ISP in your list.
 If the connection is set up successfully all of the clients in your network can access the Internet.
-If the Internet connection is no longer needed (inactivity) it is terminated after a defined time (Short Hold).
+If the Internet connection is no longer needed (inactivity) it is terminated after a defined time.